 Do you want to meet us?
 Do you want us to consider taking your case?

-Kelly Osterbind is an injury lawyer.
+Kelly Osterbind is an injury and disability lawyer.
 Kelly is a co-founder and partner at Osterbind Law, PLLC.
 Starting her practice as a prosecutor, first in Bedford, Virginia, then in Lynchburg, Virginia, Kelly took some time off with her kids before returning to the practice of law.
-Kelly has prosecuted virtually every traffic offense and litigating injury cases is not that much different.
+Kelly has prosecuted virtually every traffic offense and litigating injury and disability cases is not that much different.

-Julia Hinckle is our paralegal.
+Julia Hinckle is our paralegal to Brandon and Kelly Osterbind.
 Julia is smart and comes to Osterbind Law with great attention to detail and motivation to improve the lives of our clients.
 Julia works hand in hand with our clients and our attorneys to accomplish big results for our clients.

 Our Core Values